unslothai/hyperlearn/README.md

 ---
 #### Help is really needed!
 Email me or message me @ danielhanchen@gmail.com!

-On Licensing:
-HyperLearn is under a GNU v3 License.
-This means:
-1. Commercial use is restricted.
-Only software with 0 cost can be released.
-Ie: no closed source versions are allowed.
-2. Using HyperLearn must entail all of the code being avaliable to everyone who uses your public software.
-3. HyperLearn is intended for academic, research and personal purposes.
-Any explicit commercialisation of the algorithms and anything inside HyperLearn is strictly prohibited.

-HyperLearn promotes a free a just world.
-Hence, it is free to everyone, except for those who wish to commercialise on top of HyperLearn.

 ---
 # Key Methodologies and Aims
 #### 1. [Embarrassingly Parallel For Loops](#1)